AnyChart/docs.anychart.com/Gantt_Chart_NEW/Timeline/Tooltips.md

 * `progress`
 * `linearIndex`

-In the sample below, different tooltips for different types of [tasks](../Project_Chart#tasks_\(actual\)) are displayed with the help of a formatting function.
+In the sample below, a formatting functiond is used to display different tooltips for different types of [tasks](../Project_Chart#tasks_\(actual\)).
 Also, in all tooltips the content of a custom data field `manager` is shown.

 {sample :height 220}GANTT\_NEW\_Timeline\_Tooltips\_03{sample}